FluidicML/dentrix/README.md

 > runtime decides to run our executables with an incompatible bit mode, our
 > processes will fail.

-To muddy matters, .NET projects also have a concept of `Configuration` and `Platform` (not to be confused with `PlatformTarget`). `Configuration` is usually something like `Debug` or `Release` whereas `Platform` is usually something like `x86` or `x64`.
-Together they form a so-called configuration set.
-But keep in mind, `Platform` is *just a name* used to disambiguate what set of configurations you want to use.
-It doesn't really mean anything.

-For example, I could define a "Release x86" configuration set (a `Configuration` of `Release` and a `Platform` of `x86`) that sets the `PlatformTarget` property to `x86`.
-But I could've also defined "Release x86" to (confusingly) set the `PlatformTarget` to `x64`.
-I could also define a configuration set called "Release blahblahblah".
-Ultimately, don't depend on it when telling MSBuild how it should compile our project.

 #### RuntimeIdentifier

 The `RuntimeIdentifier` is usually some moniker consisting of a target OS and